pmean/build-website/text/18/01/consulting-webinars.md

 ---

 I've gotten an inquiry about teaching a couple of webinars.
-Nothing's official yet, but let me outline theÂ  these webinars here on my blog.
+Nothing's official yet, but let me outline the  these webinars here on my blog.
 If the offer becomes official, I will update on this blog post or on a new post.